BitterBaitBite/project-3-ironhack/README.md

 -   [ ] Navbar:

     -   [ ] It would feature the brand icon, as well as some links for users and recruiters logged
-    -   [ ] It would feature several links to useful resouces for artists (footer only?)
+    -   [ ] It would feature several links to useful resources for artists (footer only?)
         -   [ ] APIM
         -   [ ] Libros blancos (ilustración, animación y vfx, impresión 3D...)
-    -   [ ] For those guests not logged in, it will show the register and log options
+    -   [x] For those guests not logged in, it will show the register and log options
     -   [ ] For users logged it would feature a profile drop-down menu with:

         -   [ ] My profile